List of The Seven Deadly Sins characters: Seven Deadly Sins

-The Seven Deadly Sins (七つの大罪, Nanatsu no Taizai) were the strongest and cruelest order of Holy Knights in the kingdom, formed by Meliodas and six other brutal criminals from various races who were branded symbols of beasts to symbolize the sin that motivated their crimes.
-Each of the members of the group had the highest Holy Knight ranking, Diamond.
-They were branded as traitors to Britannia, having allegedly abetted the assassination of the Great Holy Knight Zaratras.
-The Deadly Sins are eventually absolved of their crimes after liberating Liones from rule of the Holy Knights.
+The Seven Deadly Sins (七つの大罪, Nanatsu no Taizai) were the strongest and most menacing order of Holy Knights in the Liones Kingdom, composed of seven brutal criminals from various races who were branded with symbols of beasts to symbolize the sin that motivated their crimes.
+Each member of the group had the highest Holy Knight ranking, Diamond, and each possessed a unique weapon known as a Sacred Treasure (神器, Jingi) that was given to them by King Liones.
+Ten years before the series began, they were branded traitors for having allegedly assassinated Zaratras, captain of the Holy Knights, in an attempted coup d'état.
+The Seven Deadly Sins are eventually absolved of their crimes after liberating Liones from rule of the Holy Knights.